Skilled Work Regional (Provisional) Visa (491)

 Skilled Migrant Ellen Iramu and Sandra Williams, who is the Team Leader, Agriculture & Food, CSIRO based at the Australian Cotton Research Institute, Narrabri.

 Skilled Work Regional Visa holders are highly beneficial to businesses in our region as they bring skills that are needed in the region.
-Through the application process, RDA-NI restricts the occupations of the applicants that are sponsored based on our market research and information provided to us by industry and businesses in the region.
-The occupation list is also amended regularly based on the applications that are received.

-As part of the program, we have established the free Skilled Migration Jobs Board Northern Inland online group to facilitate connections between employers and skilled migrants and the Skilled Migration Settlement Support Group.
+To support skilled migrants to settle in our region, we have established the free Skilled Migration Jobs Board Northern Inland online group to facilitate connections between employers and skilled migrants and the Skilled Migration Settlement Support Group.

 Our collection of Skilled Migration Case Study Videos provides further insight into the experience of skilled migration placements from the perspective of employers and migrants.